Pricing in the coaching industry ranges from taboo to hot topic. Let’s unpack it, simply and directly.

 markets and economies

 Different markets and economies have unique buying powers- a universal rate would either disadvantage a group of people or one party to the relationship.

 I have supervised well over 200 coaches, with as many unique circumstances and needs.
 A person-centred, humanistically-based professional agreement requires open and transparent conversation between both parties to create a pricing agreement that is fair.

 HOW it works in practice

-Considering and agreeing on our combined values, philosophies and models, requires a one on one conversation.
+Considering our combined values and philosophies, and your unique needs, requires a one on one conversation to agree on our working contract.
 This also gives you the opportunity to ask questions, resolve concerns and explore the scope of our work together.

-Set up an online meeting for this on the page of the service you are looking for.
+Set up an online meeting for the service you are looking for below.

 My Clients’ Experiences with Me